 The Job Market

-Currently, career opportunities abound in the nursing profession and there is a critical shortage of nurses equipped to take on new roles that require leadership and management skills as well as solid foundations in nursing practice.
-Opportunities exist in the more traditional areas of acute-care hospitals, long term care facilities, and rehabilitation centers.
-But there are also opportunities in community health, educational and business settings.
+Career opportunities abound in the nursing profession, there is a critical shortage of nurses equipped to assume new roles requiring leadership and management skills and solid foundations in nursing practice.
+Opportunities exist in the traditional areas of acute care hospitals, long term care facilities, and rehabilitation centers, but there are also many opportunities in community health, educational, and business settings.

 Why Earn Your BS in Nursing?
 Why Curry?

-As an RN, there is no better way to prepare for the demands of the contemporary workplace than to further your education.
+As a Registered Nurse, there is no better way to prepare for the growing demands of the dynamic workplace than to further your education.
 Learning has no age limit.
 Here are some of the reasons given by RNs regarding their decision to enter Curry's RN-BS Nursing Program: